sweattep/modern_quotes/README.md

 >The bulk of this money went to Steam/Xbox/Playstation/Nintendo storefronts

 >By March 2022, Tears of the Kingdom was essentially complete, but Nintendo delayed it for a year to refine it.

+>You should at the same time be found guilty of that most criminal act which you professedly detested in others